incubateur-ademe/nosgestesclimat-site/source/sites/publicodes/diffuser.md

 Venez exprimer votre besoin [ici](https://github.com/datagir/nosgestesclimat-site/issues/231).

-## 🇬🇧 You want the same calculator tailored to your country
+<h2 lang="en"> 🇬🇧 You want the same calculator tailored to your country </h2>

-We are looking for native partners to translate and adapt the GHG emissions model for the specificities of other countries.
+<p lang="en">We are looking for native partners to translate and adapt the GHG emissions model for the specificities of other countries.</p>

 > Nous recherchons activement des partenaires étrangers pour décliner Nos Gestes Climat dans d'autres pays.